Chef Jobs in USA with Visa Sponsorship

 Document your culinary portfolio for immigration purposes

 Compile media coverage, competition results, letters from industry peers, and evidence of specialized training in specific cuisines or techniques.
-A well-organized portfolio supports both H-1B specialty occupation and O-1 extraordinary ability arguments.
+A well-organized portfolio supports both H-1B specialty occupation and O-1 visa extraordinary ability arguments.

 What visa options are available for chefs seeking U.S. sponsorship?

-Chefs can be sponsored through H-1B (for specialty cuisine roles that require specialized training), H-2B (for seasonal hospitality positions), J-1 (for culinary training programs), or EB-3 (for permanent positions leading to a green card).
+Chefs can be sponsored through H-1B visa (for specialty cuisine roles that require specialized training), H-2B visa (for seasonal hospitality positions), J-1 visa (for culinary training programs), or EB-3 (for permanent positions leading to a green card).
 The visa type depends on the cuisine specialization, the employer, and whether the role is temporary or permanent.

 Can chefs qualify for H-1B visa sponsorship?